Smart Home Report: Call Santa from your smart home, and dogs can enjoy New Year’s Eve too

 Makeup company Ulta is taking its business to a new level of technology for the new year.
 While they have already established ties with GlamST to create virtual makeup trials on their mobile app, they are also partnering with smaller business for new ventures.
 Next is a plan to pair up with artificial intelligence company QM Scientific to help with new search features on its website and app.
 Tech firm Iterate is also helping connect to lesser-known makeup artists, brands and other related talent.

 Not all robots are created equal, especially when it comes to their ability to comfortably react with humans.
 A new Japanese firm is seeking to make robots more of a high-tech plush toy than a standard state-of-the-art combination of wires and metal.
 The new robot, called Groove X's Lovot, is a plush toy with wing-like arms, large eyes with moving pupils, and two wheels to help it roll.
 It also has a camera atop its head that can track motion and body language.
-The new robot is available for pre-order at about $5,300 and is expected to ship next winter.
+The robot is available for sale only in Japan and costs at about $2,800.
+Expect worldwide delivery next year.